• Skip to primary navigation

 • Keep the aquafaba (chickpea brine) from the chickpea can when draining to use for other recipes.

-• Dress the salad in advance and allow it to chill in the refrigerator for a couple of hours because the flavors enhance over time.
+• Dress the salad in advance and allow it to chill in the refrigerator for a few hours because the flavors enhance over time.

 📖 Recipe